banddata/qr/README.md

-# IBM Data&AI landing page
+# IBM Data&AI

-## version V0323

-## Powerpoints and and Movies can be found in respective folder.
+## Powerpointscan be found in folder (click the blue "View code" if on mobile).

 ## Quick links to products